Key Takeaways

 Chinese New Year, also known as the Lunar New Year or Spring Festival, is celebrated with much fanfare around the world, marking a time of renewal, family reunions, and vibrant cultural expressions.
 But nowhere is this celebration quite as unique as in the Philippines, where Chinese traditions intertwine with Filipino customs to create a truly special experience.
-This 2025, it falls on January 29.
-It is declared as a special non-working holiday, too.
+In 2026, Chinese New Year falls on February 17, based on the lunar calendar and is officially recognized as a special non-working holiday in the Philippines, giving employees time to celebrate while clarifying employer pay obligations.

 Shared Global Traditions during CNY

 Despite the geographical distance, many core traditions of Chinese New Year resonate across cultures.
+Many of the practices observed locally are rooted in Lunar New Year traditions across cultures, which emphasize renewal, family unity, and prosperity.
 Here are a few examples:

 - Family Reunions: The essence of Chinese New Year lies in strengthening family bonds.
 Across the globe, families gather for elaborate meals, share stories, and honor their ancestors.
 This emphasis on family is deeply ingrained in Filipino culture as well, making reunions a central part of the celebrations in the Philippines.